An overview of our

 We focus on establishing transparent and engaging relationships with regulators and legislators as they play the key role in shaping the consumer finance sector.
 Our priority is to ensure that they understand our business model and the important contribution we make to the societies in which we operate by providing fair and transparent credit products to those who might otherwise be financially excluded.
 We also aim to ensure that any regulatory changes deliver a sustainable outcome that is positive for customers and businesses alike.

 Our team of professionals engages with regulators through one-to-one meetings, stakeholder roundtables and industry associations.
 We are active members of industry associations in all our home credit and many of our digital locations, and contribute to the sector position on issues such as responsible lending and financial inclusion.
-Our twice-yearly Financial Wellbeing research delivers thought-leadership which reflects the views of consumers on a range of important financial and economic issues.
+Our annual Financial Wellbeing research delivers thought-leadership which reflects the views of consumers on a range of important financial and economic issues.
 We use this research to advocate for the needs of consumers to key groups of decision-makers and influencers.

 |Communities||Utilise our community programmes to gain real understanding and empathy with our communities||